An official website of the United States government

 “Most importantly, TRICARE recognizes what you’re going through and is here to support you in your time of loss,” said Zelly Zim, senior program analyst, TRICARE Health Plan, Policy and Programs Division, at the Defense Health Agency.
 “The TRICARE benefit offers coverage that transitions with you as you move into this new phase of life.
 With TRICARE, your healthcare coverage changes as your life changes.”

-TRICARE wants you to know that you’re not alone.
+TRICARE wants you to know that you aren't alone.
 This article focuses on the benefits TRICARE offers survivors.

 How TRICARE covers survivors